marcuskastner/nativeApp/README.md

 * [Setup](#setup)

 ## General info
 This is a react native marketplace app.
 Furthermore, the app is integrated with Firebase Auth service to handle secure client login.
-Similarly to my other projects this required me to read through documentation and solve my own problems as they arise.
-I think this project shows I am interested in many different types of front end technologies and am constatly pushing myself to learn more.
+Similar to my other projects, this required me to read through the documentation and solve my own problems as they arise.
+I think this project shows I am interested in many different types of front-end technologies and am constantly pushing myself to learn more.

 ## Technologies
 Project is created with: